Jashepp/customElements-mixinPropertiesAttributes/README.md

 ## Contributors

-To submit a contribution, create issues or pull requests on the GitHub project.
+To submit a contribution, create issues or pull requests on the [GitHub repository][github-url].

 Please be sure to run tests after any changes.